Florence Festival Guide: Find The Best Festivals in Florence Each Month

 Here’s what you can expect.

-Starting in the morning, the Pazzino priest lights the Easter candle, which then light the coals under the cart.
+Starting in the morning, the Pazzino priest lights the Easter candle, which then lights the coals under the cart.
 The cart is then pulled to the Archbishop at the Duomo.

 Fireworks, food, and fun ensue afterward!